perusio/i3-config-dynamic-tagging/README.md

    workspaces with numbers.

- + **dmenu runs at bottom and not at the top**: I hate having to look to select an item from dmenu for launching that application.
+ + **dmenu runs at bottom and not at the top**: I hate having to look up to select an item from dmenu for launching that application.

 Fortunately [i3](http://i3wm.org/docs/userguide.html) is configurable enough to set the wmii behaviors in place.